CALCampus - Science Courses Online. High School and College.

 3 semester credits

 This is an introductory college course in College Biology and continues from where SH320 ended.
-Lab included.
-3 semester credits.
 Course topics include: evolution of microbial life; plants, fungi, and the move onto land; evolution of animals; ecology of organisms and populations; communities and ecosystems; human impact on the environment; concepts of animal structure and function; nutrition and digestion; circulation and respiration; the body's defenses; hormones; reproduction and development; nervous, sensory, and motor systems; life of flowering plants; the working plant.
+Prerequisite: SH320 College Biology I or other similar college biology I course.

 Required textbook.
 Available through the CALCampus Bookstore.